RummanShahriar/An-Efficient-Deep-Learning-Model-for-Bangla-Handwritten-Digit-Recognition/README.md

 - **Shammo Biswas** (Research Assistant, BRAC University) for technical assistance.
 - The authors of the BHaND dataset for making it publicly available.

----

-## License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and distribute this code for academic and commercial purposes, provided you give appropriate credit.

----

 ## Contact